adambard/learnxinyminutes-docs/c.html.markdown

     11 % 3; // => 2

     // Comparison operators are probably familiar, but
-    // there is no boolean type in c.
+    // there is no Boolean type in c.
 We use ints instead.
     // (Or _Bool or bool in C99.)
     // 0 is false, anything else is true.
 (The comparison
     // operators always yield 0 or 1.)